 “A proposed ‘shield law’ for journalists is intended to protect them from government pressure and intervention.
 But what it really does is allow the government to define who gets to be a journalist and who doesn’t.
 And that’s dangerous,” writes Mathew Ingram.
 In his view, the proposed law innovation restricts the scope of the First Amendment and becomes “…a way for the government to legally regulate the press by including those it agrees with and excluding those it doesn’t agree with.”

 It is all about the fact that there is no habit in the public mind that the source of information can be free from control and that any private person can be a source of it.
-On the contrary, over the previous 6,000 years of the written civilization a strong habit has developed in the public perception that everything published has gone through a selection process, otherwise it would not have been allowed to be published.
-The Internet emancipated authorship, and everything gets published without undergoing prior selection.
-More precisely, the selection does not take place at the input point, but at the output point i.e. when a reader reads the publications off the Internet and processes them in their brain.
+On the contrary, over the previous 6,000 years of the written civilization, a strong habit has developed in the public perception that everything published has gone through a selection process, otherwise, it would not have been allowed to be published.
+The Internet emancipated authorship and everything gets published without undergoing prior selection.
+More precisely, the selection does not take place at the input point, but at the output point i.e. when a reader reads the publications of the Internet and processes them in their brain.
 It means that the readers actually have to take responsibility for the accuracy of the information received from someone else upon themselves.
 Dan Gilmore, author We the Media, says (as recounted by Mathew Ingram) “you are your own gatekeeper, and you now get to decide whom you trust for information.”
 It is unusual.
 Amid these fears, the mainstream media all of a sudden are credited with such qualities as “responsibility,” “veracity” and “reliability.”
 Journalists have never before heard so much praise.

 Customization of the media feed by means of personal bookmarks, the Viral Editor and algorithms of relevance can make a real mess of things in the media business, and also both in the mass consciousness and in social life.
 The most acute problem is how can the integration, cohesion and general social gravity be provided if the conglomerate media space is being ripped into zillions of atomized interests?
 That’s what the good old mainstream media was responsible for – and not for just providing the information as such.
-The excessive personalization destroys the social cohesion.
+Excessive personalization destroys social cohesion.

 Possibly, new trustworthy centers of social gravity might grow within the digital environment, which over time will be given the new public sanction to serve as integrators and general guidelines.
 And then people will cease to be irritated by the flow of excessive and discordant information about a meteorite or whatever.